-MASTER AXIS NOTE ne master axis for any master/slave move can be one of three types vailable: 1.
-A servo axis (Range of numbers available to enter at MAST for servo axes is 1 through 16.)
-A servo axis must be set up with the Servo setup and tuning program.
-2. A time axis (Range of numbers available to enter at MAST for time axes is 25 through 28.)
+The master axis for any master/slave move can be one of three types available:

+(Range of numbers available to enter at MAST for servo axes is 1 through 16.)

+(Range of numbers available to enter at MAST for time axes is 25 through 28.)

 A time axis creates a time basis for slave axes to follow.
 It provides the ability to generate velocity profiles.
 It is set up and monitored using the S_CURVE function and/or variables 1, 6, 12, and 26 with the READ_SV and WRITE_SV functions.

-3. A digitizing axis (Range of numbers available to enter at MAST for digitizing axes is 49 through 64.)
-A digitizing axis must be set up with the Servo setup and tuning pro- gram.
+(Range of numbers available to enter at MAST for digitizing axes is 49 through 64.)

+A digitizing axis must be set up with the Servo setup and tuning program.